-US beat Canada to take Women's Ice Hockey Gold for first time since 1998
+US beat Canada to take women's ice hockey gold for first time since 1998

 It was an incredibly close match throughout, with Canada leading 2-1 well into the third period, only for Team USA's Monique Lamoureux-Morando to pull it back, pushing the game into overtime.

+She said she had worked on the penalty shot a "thousand times" which won the match.

+"I've done that thousands of times around tyres just set out on open ice," she said.
+"It's called 'Oops, I did it again' ...
+I've butchered it a thousand times, ran into tyres, tripped over tyres.
+I'm just glad it worked out this time."

-The US Women's Hockey team hadn't won gold since the 1998 Winter Olympics in Nagano, Japan, so tensions were even higher than usual against their regional rivals.
+The US women's hockey team hadn't won gold since the 1998 Winter Olympics in Nagano, Japan, so tensions were even higher than usual against their regional rivals.

 Canada has won every gold medal since then, and Thursday's match was the third time the teams had met in an Olympic final.